-Kent has recently been appointed President of Providence University College and Theological Seminary.
-He will begin this appointment on June 1, 2021.
+Kent serves as President of Providence University College and Theological Seminary.

 Dr. Kent Anderson Named as Next President at Providence

 Otterburne, MB – December 1, 2020 – The Board of Governors at Providence University College and Theological Seminary is pleased to announce that Dr. Kenton C. Anderson has been selected as our institute’s 15th president.
 Anderson will succeed current President David Johnson on June 1, 2021.

 Anderson comes to Providence from Northwest Baptist Seminary in Langley, BC where he has served for twenty-five years as both president and professor of homiletics.
 He is a member of the board of directors of the Association of Theological Schools and the Fellowship of Evangelical Seminary Presidents.
 He is also a founder and executive partner of Symporus, providing leading technology and services to schools and missional organizations throughout North America.

 He is perhaps best known for his pioneering leadership in competency-based theological education, having developed the first CBTE degree program accredited by the ATS, with a co-authored book on the subject forthcoming.

 Anderson is also widely known for his work as a preacher and homiletician, with twelve years of full-time pastoral experience in the Fellowship Baptist movement in Western Canada.
 He has preached and taught in hundreds of churches across North America and the world.
 He has published four books on preaching, including Integrative Preaching from Baker Academic Press.
 He is also a founding member and past-president of the Evangelical Homiletics Society.